maxxyb33/maxxyb33.github.io/resume.md

 #### HIGHLIGHTS OF QUALIFICATIONS

-* Experience using advanced remote-sensing technologies and GIS tool-suites to create and analyze cartographic maps, topographic simulations, and LiDAR point clouds, with strong ability to communicate technical geospatial information.
+* \*\*\*Experience using advanced remote-sensing technologies and GIS tool-suites to create and analyze cartographic maps, topographic simulations, and LiDAR point clouds, with strong ability to communicate technical geospatial information.

-* Known for abilities in clarifying and addressing client needs, gathering and analyzing information for novel research and for possessing articulate technical writing abilities.
+* \*\*\*Known for abilities in clarifying and addressing client needs, gathering and analyzing information for novel research and for possessing articulate technical writing abilities.

-* A driven, highly organized workstyle with proven success in streamlining efficiency of individual and team workflows.
+* \*\*\*A driven, highly organized workstyle with proven success in streamlining efficiency of individual and team workflows.

 #### EDUCATION AND TRAINING

   **Master of Science in Forestry, Oregon State University, Oregon (June 2018)** - Interpreting remotely-sensed soil core imagery to quantify relationship of soil structure on vegetation; recipient of Laurels Block Academic Scholarship.
 3.83 GPA.

   **Bachelor of Arts in Environmental Studies, University of Richmond, Virginia (2011)** - Analyzing the impacts of the Interoceanic Highway on Peru’s environmental and social infrastructure.
 3.06 GPA.

-  ​

 #### INTERNATIONAL RESEARCH PROJECTS

 *  Asociación Fauna Forever, Tambopata Amazonian Reserve, Peru (Summer 2010) - Collecting data and conducting biodiversity research at three remote sites for long-term conservation project; specializing in spatial Mammalian patterns and Herpetological dynamics; creating and maintaining “control” trails, demarcating linear and quadrant transects for identifying and recording observed and collected plant and animal specimens.